obsidianspork/js-robotstore/README.md

 ## Across All pages:

-* The Mr. Robot logo needs to resized and place it in the top left hand corner of each page.
+* [x] The Mr. Robot logo needs to resized and place it in the top left hand corner of each page.
 * Style the Mr. Robot store name needs to be styled so it is more prominent.
 Place next to the Mr. Robot Logo.
-* Move the search bar to the top right hand corner of the page
+* [x] Move the search bar to the top right hand corner of the page
-* Style the Navigation into a Navbar and remove the bullet points.
+* [x] Style the Navigation into a Navbar and remove the bullet points.
 * Give add some color to your store through background color and color for various elements
 * Style the information at the bottom of the page to look like a traditional footer you would see on a site.
 Look at sites you use for examples.

 ## On the Home(index) page:

-* Place the 'Lorem ipsum...' paragraph into two evenly sized columns.
+* [x] Place the 'Lorem ipsum...' paragraph into two evenly sized columns.

 ## On the Robots Page:

-* Remove the default borders around the Robots. √
+* [x] Remove the default borders around the Robots.
 * Change the font for all Robots.

 ## On the Hardware Page:

-* Remove the default borders around the Hardwares.
+* [x] Remove the default borders around the Hardwares.
 * Change the font for the Hardware.

 ## On the About Page: